Reduce your taxable income

 Contributing to your HSA will lower your overall taxable income.
 When you contribute through your employer, the money goes into your HSA before taxes are taken out.
 And any contribution you make on your own is tax-deductible.

-Pay no taxes on your eligible medical expenses when using HSA funds
+Pay no taxes on your eligible medical expenses

 When you use funds from your HSA to pay for eligible medical expenses, you pay no taxes on that money.
+You can use your HSA to purchase prescription medications, bandages, chiropractic treatments, reading glasses, and many other items and services.

 Earn tax-free interest on your HSA funds: